-The Consulate will not be responsible for any loss or mishandling of the mail by the Postal Service or any other delivery agent.
+The Consulate will not be responsible for any loss or mishandling of the courier bag with your passport by the Postal Service or any other delivery agent.

-The validity and type of visa should be strictly connected to the purpose of visit.
-In Russia you cannot change your visa status (i.e. from tourist to business or from business to guest and vice versa).
-To do that, you have to leave the country and re-enter on different visa.
+The validity and type of visa should be strictly connected to the purpose of the visit.
+In Russia, you cannot change your visa status (i.e. from tourist to business or from business to guest and vice versa).
+To do that, you have to leave the country and re-enter on a different visa.

 Children travel on their own passports.
-Child's visa application can be submitted by one of parents.
-Non-traveling parents must confirm in an affidavit their consent for their children's travel.
+A child's visa application can be submitted by one of the parents.

-Visa processing time starts only after the Consulate has received all necessary documents.
-Please note, that drop-off day is not counted as a working day.
-If you apply by mail, please enclose a return self-addressed Courier envelope and add one more day for processing.
-After you receive your visa, please check it for possible mistakes (passport number, date of birth, term of validity etc.) and, if necessary, return it to us for corrections.
-The Consulate will not be responsible for the mistakes, which were not brought to its attention before your departure from New Zealand.
+Visa processing time starts only after the Consulate receives all necessary documents and payment.
+After you receive your visa, please check it for possible mistakes (passport number, date of birth, term of validity etc.) and, if necessary, return it to correct the error.
+The Consulate will not be responsible for the errors, which were not brought to its attention before your departure from New Zealand.